 Line 25.
-Total due.
+Total due (line 19 plus line 24).
 See "Filing checklist" for payment options.
+Don't include a Form

-Include a Form OR-20-V, payment voucher, with your payment.
+OR-20-V, payment voucher, with your payment if including a payment with your return.

 Special instructions.
 If you owe penalty or interest and have an overpayment on line 20, and your overpayment is less than total penalty and interest, then fill in the result of line 24 minus line 20, on line 25.